uploadersoasis/Adblock_Filter_List/README.md

         button on its pages is:
 javascript:(function(){DD = document.querySelector("a.download_allow.download_allow.btn-primary_dark.full");downloadLink = document.createElement("input");downloadLink.type="submit";DD.appendChild(downloadLink);})();

-NOTE:
+<b>NOTE:</b><br>
-Due to a behavior in uBlock Origin regarding the asterisk as a wildcard that was previously unknown to me, if you previously downloaded this list, you should delete it and replace it with the 9a7a291 commit version on April 10, 2022 or later.
+Due to a behavior in uBlock Origin regarding the asterisk as a wildcard that was previously unknown to me, if you previously downloaded this list, you should delete it and replace it with the 9a7a291 commit version on April 10, 2022 or later.<br>
-If you added this list to your uBlock Origin custom filter list before the 9a7a291 commit on April 10, 2022, simply update to this fixed version by clicking the clock icon at the end of this filter's line and then click the "update now" button at the top of the page/tab.
+If you added this list to your uBlock Origin custom filter list before the 9a7a291 commit on April 10, 2022, simply update to this fixed version or to the latest version by clicking the clock icon at the end of this filter's line and then click the "update now" button at the top of the page/tab.